AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 - action: The action for this video generation task, which can be either generate video `action` or extend video `extend`.
 - prompt: The prompt for this video generation task.
-- frame: An array of links to the first and last frame images for this video generation.
+- frame: An array of video links for the first and last frames.

-An example of the input is as follows:
+An example of the filled content is as follows:

 <p><img src="https://cdn.acedata.cloud/4ea6pa.png" width="500" class="m-auto"></p>

-After filling it out, the generated code is as follows:
+After filling in, the generated code is as follows:

 <p><img src="https://cdn.acedata.cloud/yfzxxn.png" width="500" class="m-auto"></p>

-The corresponding Shell code:
+Corresponding Shell code:

 ```python
 curl -X POST 'https://api.acedata.cloud/pixverse/videos' \